mariobris/blog/content/articles/crossplane/_index.md

 ShowPostNavLinks: true
 ---

 Welcome to this comprehensive tutorial series on <a href="https://www.crossplane.io/" target="_blank" rel="noopener noreferrer" style="color:blue;">Crossplane</a>, the cloud-native control plane for infrastructure management.
-This guide will take you through everything from understanding the fundamentals to deploying and managing cloud resources across multiple providers.
+This guide will take you through everything from understanding the fundamentals to deploying and managing cloud resources in AWS provider.

 Each article includes practical, hands-on steps, curated resources, and industry best practices.
 This series will help you progress from beginner to confident Crossplane developer.